 18 of 23

 Pharmacy giant CVS says it will close 70 stores in 2017, out of its total of more than 9,600.

 The company says the effort is part of streamlining initiative to improve efficiency, lower overall costs and remain nimble in an ever-changing health care environment.

 Chico’s FAS, which owns women’s clothing and apparel stores Chico’s, White House Black Market and Soma, announced in 2015 that it would be closing 120 stores through 2017 to cut costs and improve productivity.
 As of January, the company operated more than 1,500 stores.

 The Children’s Place

-The Children’s Place, a clothing store for kids, announced in March 2015 that it would close approximately 200 stores through 2017.
+The Children’s Place, a clothing chain for kids, announced in March 2015 that it would close approximately 200 stores through 2017.

 The retailer had originally said it would shut down 125 stores through 2016, but it expanded that plan because of a weak outlook.
 As of January, The Children’s Place operated about 1,040 stores.

 Early in 2017, teen fashion retailer Wet Seal closed its remaining 171 stores.
 The company had been shrinking since filing for bankruptcy protection in January 2015.
 The Wall Street Journal reports Wet Seal’s sales dwindled because of fading foot traffic at shopping malls.